vickyli1015/DSC180-Functional-Connectivity-Project/README.md

 # DSC180-Functional-Connectivity-Project

+Structure of our project:
+`main.ipynb` is the combination of all of our analysis and exploration on dynamic functional connectivity.

 How to get the data?

 For this project, we use the resting fMRI data from the Human Connectome Project (HCP) from this [paper](https://pmc.ncbi.nlm.nih.gov/articles/PMC3724347/) and the data description can be found [here](https://www.humanconnectome.org/storage/app/media/documentation/s1200/HCP1200-DenseConnectome+PTN+Appendix-July2017.pdf).